A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement

-These however depend on the scale of the variogram sill.
-The RMSE has the advantage of putting more emphasis on the tails of the residuals distribution.
-As a measure of goodness of fit, the normalized \emph{root mean square error} (NRMSE) is used

-whose magnitude does not depend on the sill.
-The GPI model passes the goodness of fit test when $\text{NRMSE} \leq \alpha$ for a given acceptance value $\alpha$ (typically in the interval $[0.1, 0.3]$, see Section~\ref{sec_paramchoice}).
+The GP model passes the goodness of fit test when $\text{NRMSE} \leq \alpha$ for a given acceptance value $\alpha$ (typically in the interval $[0.1, 0.3]$, see \textit{Parameter Choices}).

-\subsubsection{Residuals Validation}
+\paragraph*{Residuals Validation}

-This section evaluates how a well fitted model generalizes to other samples $\bar{T} \subset X \times \Rbb$.
-In practice, such a test sample is obtained either as the test subset of a train-test cross validation partition of a larger known sample, or as a set of measurements acquired independently from the initial sample that was used to build the model.
-The residuals of $T$ against a model are the differences between the measured values $z(x)$ and the corresponding predictions $\hat{z}(x)$.
-If the model matches the data correctly, the residuals $e(x)$ approximate those random errors that make the relationship between $x$ and $z$ a statistical relationship.
-Therefore if the residuals appear to behave randomly and follow the expected distribution, it suggests that reality is successfully modeled.
-On the other hand, if non-random structure is evident in the residuals, or if their distribution is inadequate, it is a sign that the model poorly fits reality.
+The goal is to evaluate how well a fitted model generalizes to other samples $T \subset X \subset \Rbb^n$ whose measured set is $\bar{T} \subset X \times \Rbb$.
+In practice, such a test sample is obtained either as the test subset of a train/test cross-validation-partition of a larger known sample, or as a set of measurements acquired independently from the initial sample that was used to build the model.
+The residuals of $T$ against the given model are the differences between the measured values $y(x)$ and the corresponding predictions $\hat{y}(x)$.
+If the residuals appear to behave randomly and follow the expected distribution, it suggests that the model successfully represents the underlying data.
+On the other hand, if non-random structure is evident in the residuals, or if their distribution is not the one predicted by the model, it is a sign that the model poorly fits reality.